intarchboard/draft-chokepoints/draft-iab-chokepoints-latest.md

 ## Capture Avoidance

-An architectural choke point in the Internet, even if well-protected by amulti-stakeholder governance structure, represents an attractive target toentities that would like to control or disrupt Internet activity.
-Thesegovernance structures should therefore be designed to be resistent to capture byany one entity or set of entities representing a single interest in how thechoke point should be administered.
+An architectural choke point in the Internet, even if well-protected by a multi-stakeholder governance structure, represents an attractive target to entities that would like to control or disrupt Internet activity.
+These governance structures should therefore be designed to be resistent to capture by any one entity or set of entities representing a single interest in how the choke point should be administered.

-Part of this is simply good governance design, ensuring that oversight functionsare sufficiently independent from administrative functions in the operation of achoke point that capture of one does not imply capture of the other.
-Thisindependence also allows for plausible replaceablilty.
-The threat that acaptured execution function, or a captured function at some point in theoversight chain, could simply be replaced, increases the cost of successfulcapture.
+Part of this is simply good governance design, ensuring that oversight functions are sufficiently independent from administrative functions in the operation of a choke point that capture of one does not imply capture of the other.
+This independence also allows for plausible replaceablilty.
+The threat that a captured execution function, or a captured function at some point in the oversight chain, could simply be replaced, increases the cost of successful capture.

-Each choke point's capture avoidance strategy is dependent on the nature of thechoke point.
-Depending on the choke point, general elements of such a strategymay include:
+Each choke point's capture avoidance strategy is dependent on the nature of the choke point.
+Depending on the choke point, general elements of such a strategy may include:

 - the incorporation of legal entities representing each execution and oversight  function in a diversity of legal jurisdictions, to prevent capture by a single  government;
 - the selection of members of oversight bodies from diverse jurisdictions and affiliations, to prevent those capture by a small number of government(s)  and/or employer(s);